Zhenan Bao, W.W. Lee Professor of Chemical Engineering

-and by courtesy, Professor of Chemistry and Professor of Materials Science and Engineering
+and by courtesy, Professor of Chemistry & Professor of Materials Science and Engineering

 David Filo and Jerry Yang Faculty Fellow

 Affiliated Faculty member of:

 Center for Advanced Molecular Photovoltaics & Bio-X

 Professor Zhenan Bao is a Professor of Chemical Engineering at Stanford University.
 Prior to joining Stanford in 2004, she was a Distinguished Member of Technical Staff in Bell Labs, Lucent Technologies from 1995-2004.
 She has over 400 refereed publications and over 60 US patents with a Google Scholar H-Index >110.
 She pioneered a number of design concepts for organic electronic materials.
 Her work has enabled flexible electronic circuits and displays.
 In her recent work, she has developed skin-inspired organic electronic materials, which resulted in unprecedented performance or functions in medical devices, energy storage and environmental applications.

 Bao is a member of the National Academy of Engineering.
 She is a Fellow of MRS, ACS, AAAS, SPIE, ACS PMSE and ACS POLY.
 She served on the Board of Directors for MRS in 2003-2005 and as an Executive Committee Member for the Polymer Materials Science and Engineering division of the American Chemical Society.
 She is an Associate Editor for Chemical Sciences.